-This is not quite the debate around whether high art is artistically better, simply that pop culture can be equally informative.
-Jeremy Bentham argued in the 1820s that "prejudice apart, the game of push-pin is of equal value with the arts and sciences of music and poetry", that it didn't matter where our pleasures come from.
-(John Stuart Mill, Bentham's intellectual rival, disagreed.)
-This fundamental question of philosophical utilitarianism will not be resolved here.
+But this is not quite the debate around whether this 'high' art is artistically better, merely that pop culture can be equally illuminating, if not more so.
+On that, Jeremy Bentham argued back in the 1820s that "prejudice apart, the game of push-pin is of equal value with the arts and sciences of music and poetry" and that it didn't matter where our pleasures come from.
+John Stuart Mill, Bentham's intellectual rival, disagreed.
+Unfortunately, this fundamental question of philosophical utilitarianism will not be resolved here.

-However, what might begin to be resolved is our instinctive push-back against pop culture.
-We all share an automatic impulse to disregard things we do not like and to pretend they do not exist, but this wishful thinking does not mean that these cultural products do not continue to exist when we aren't thinking about them and, more to our point, continue to influence others and even ourselves.
+However, what might be resolved is our instinctive push-back against pop culture.
+We all share that automatic impulse to disregard things we do not like and to pretend they do not exist, but this wishful thinking does not mean that these cultural products do not continue to exist when we aren't thinking about them and, more to our point, continue to influence others and possibly even ourselves.

-Even if we can't notice this pattern within ourselves we can first observe it in others.
-We can all recall moments where someone has brushed off a casual reference to pop culture, be it Tiger King, TikTok, team sports or Taylor Swift; if you can't, simply look for the abrupt change of tone and the slightly-too-quick dismissal.
-I am not suggesting you attempt to dissuade others or even to point out this mental tic, but merely seeing it in action can be highly illustrative in its own way.
+Even if we can't notice this reactive pattern within ourselves, we might first observe it in others.
+We can all recall moments where someone has brushed off a casual reference to pop culture, be it Tiger King, TikTok, team sports or Taylor Swift; if you can't, look for the abrupt change of tone and the slightly-too-quick dismissal.
+I am not suggesting you then attempt to dissuade others, or even to point out this mental tic, but merely seeing it in action can be highly illustrative in its own way.

-In summary, we can simultaneously say that pop culture is not worthy of our time relative to other pursuits while consuming however much of it we want, but deliberately dismissing pop culture doesn't mean that a lot of other people are not interacting with it and is therefore undeserving of any inquiry.
-And if that doesn't convince you, just like the once-unavoidable millennial pink, simply sticking our collective heads in the sand will not mean that wider societal-level ugliness is going to disappear anytime soon.
+We can say that pop culture is not worthy of our own time relative to other pursuits, but deliberately dismissing pop culture as irrelevant does not make sense when a lot of other people are interacting with it, so it will therefore always be deserving of some level of inquiry, and to pretend otherwise is either sophistry or a sign of a deeper incuriosity about the world.
+And if that doesn't convince you, just like the once-unavoidable millennial pink, simply sticking our collective heads in the sand will not mean that certain wider societal-level ugliness is going to disappear anytime soon.

 Anyway, that's a very long way of justifying why I plan to re-watch TNG.